 Need to recover for pain and suffering in California?
 Call us for help…

-If you suffered from an accident, medical malpractice, products liability or harm to your reputation in California, you may be entitled to compensation for your pain and suffering.
+If you were injured in a car accident, "slip-and-fall" accident, medical malpractice, products liability or harm to your reputation in California, you may be entitled to compensation for your pain and suffering.

-Call us at (855) 396-0370 for a free consultation to discuss your case with one of our caring attorneys.
+Call us at (855) LAWFIRM for a free consultation to discuss your case with one of our caring California injury attorneys.

 If you were injured in Reno or Las Vegas, click here to learn about damages for pain and suffering in Nevada.

 - California Civil Code 3333.2.

 - California Civil Code 3333.4.